Labrador Hollow Unique Area: Tinker Falls

 Tinker Falls (also known as Tinkers Falls) is a waterfall approximately 50 ft in height.
 The falls are formed by a small stream which cut a gorge through shale above a 20 to 30 ft layer of limestone, which rests atop more shale.
 As the limestone shelf eroded much slower than the more easily eroded shale below, a waterfall with a recessed amphitheater was formed.

 Labrador Pond

 Labrador Pond is 102 acre in size, and is shallow throughout, with a maximum depth of 4 to 5 ft.
-The pond supports a variety of warm-water fish species, and contains significant aquatic vegetation.
+The pond floor is largely muck, that can be as deep as 30 ft.
+It supports a variety of warm-water fish species, and contains significant aquatic vegetation.

+A major tributary to the pond is Shackham Brook.
 The pond's outflow is Labrador Creek, which flows into the east branch of the Tioughnioga River.